 Maximum value of shares.
-Unlisted companies require prior government approval to issue sweat equity shares for more than either (Unlisted Companies (Issue of Sweat Equity Shares) Rules 2003):
+Unlisted companies require prior government approval to issue sweat equity shares for more than the higher of either (Unlisted Companies (Issue of Sweat Equity Shares) Rules 2003):

-- 15% of the total paid-up equity share capital in a year. - Shares with a value totalling INR50 million or more (as at 1 August 2011, US\$1 was about INR44).
+- 15% of the total paid-up equity share capital in a year. - Shares with a value totalling INR50 million or more.

-In addition, sweat equity shares form part of managerial remuneration and therefore must comply with the managerial remuneration ceilings under the Companies Act.
+In addition, sweat equity shares form a part of managerial remuneration and therefore the allotment of sweat equity shares must comply with the managerial remuneration ceilings under the Companies Act, 2013.